Everything you need to know about djembe reskinning is detailed here, with photos, diagrams and links to the tools you will need.

 If your rope is freyed in places or has snapped, you will need to replace it.
 For one large drum you will need 100ft pre-stretched nylon cord, 4.5mm/ 3/16" diameter.
 There are plenty of colors to choose from.

-Here's a selection of the best djembe ropes on Amazon.
-They're all the same, just pick a color.
+Here's a selection of the best djembe ropes on Amazon for various budgets and color choices.

 New drum skin